-Variety Night (Hosted by that Mandell guy since 1974) presents special guest Kris Light and her great originals and cover tunes, plus as always our talented sign-ups to fill out the bill.
-This month we will begin taking sign-ups for Variety Night on Sunday, October 7 at 1pm.
+Sorry to say this show has been cancelled.
+Variety Night (Hosted by that Mandell guy since 1974) presents a special guest plus as always our talented sign-ups to fill out the bill.
+This month we will begin taking sign-ups for Variety Night on Sunday, April 5 at 1pm.
 Sign-ups are taken until all eight slots have been filled.
 Variety Night-See it or be it.
 Do it or review it.
 A fun night out.Find out more »

-Variety Night (Hosted by that Mandell guy since 1974) presents special guest comic Rudy Paige with his funny material, plus as always our talented sign-ups to fill out the bill.
-This month we will begin taking sign-ups for Variety Night on Sunday, November 4 at 1pm.
+Sorry to say this show has been cancelled.
+Variety Night (Hosted by that Mandell guy since 1974) presents a special guest plus as always our talented sign-ups to fill out the bill.
+This month we will begin taking sign-ups for Variety Night on Sunday, May 3 at 1pm.
 Sign-ups are taken until all eight slots have been filled.
 Variety Night-See it or be it.
 Do it or review it.
 A fun night out.Find out more »

 Online tickets sales close at the night of the show.
 Any remaining tickets are for sale at Boulevard Music when doors open At unless noted otherwise.
 Tickets may also be purchased in person at Blvd Music or by phone (310) 398-2583 using a major credit card.